DIM-Done-It-Myself/21-Days-Seaborn-Coding-Challenge/README.md

 Key Features of Seaborn:

   1.Default Styles:
-    -- Seaborn comes with aesthetically pleasing default styles that enhance the visual appeal of plots.
+    --Seaborn comes with aesthetically pleasing default styles that enhance the visual appeal of plots.
   2.Statistical Functions:
-    -- It supports statistical plotting, including regression, distribution, and categorical plots.
+    --It supports statistical plotting, including regression, distribution, and categorical plots.
   3.DataFrame Integration:
-    -- Works seamlessly with pandas DataFrames, making it easy to create plots directly from your datasets.
+    --Works seamlessly with pandas DataFrames, making it easy to create plots directly from your datasets.
   4.Built-in Themes:
-    -- Offers themes like darkgrid, whitegrid, dark, white, and ticks for customizing the look of your plots.
+    --Offers themes like darkgrid, whitegrid, dark, white, and ticks for customizing the look of your plots.
   5.Complex Plots Made Simple:
-    -- Simplifies the creation of complex visualizations like heatmaps, violin plots, and pair plots.
+    --Simplifies the creation of complex visualizations like heatmaps, violin plots, and pair plots.
   6.Automatic Handling of Colors:
-    -- Manages color palettes effectively, allowing for easy creation of visually distinct plots.
+    --Manages color palettes effectively, allowing for easy creation of visually distinct plots.

 Commonly Used Functions in Seaborn:
 1. Distribution Plots: